Azure/commercial-marketplace-data-offer-accelerator/docs/CreatePlan.md

-# Create a Plan in Partner Center
+# Create a Plan for your Offer in Partner Center

 The instructions here are unique to data offers because each Plan ID for an Offer muest match a Data Share name exactly.
 More details below.